The Big Apple: it’s where everyone who wants to be somebody goes to make something out of his or her career.

 2. David Black

 If you’re a non-fiction writer, then you really can’t go wrong with David Black as your literary agent.
 Black, the owner of the NYC boutique agency, David Black Agency, has been in the business for years and is one of the best literary agents out there.
 He established the agency in 1989, which has since represented best sellers like The Last Lecture and The Little Book of Talent.
 Whether your writings are about sports, politics, fitness, history, business, or other similar topics, chances are that he’s going to be interested.
 If you’d like to query Black, you should take a look at his profile and also the submission guidelines outlined here.
 Agents at the organization usually require a minimum of eight weeks to respond.

 3. Ellen Geiger

-If you have an interesting non-fiction book on history, progressivism, science, or medicine, then Ellen Geiger is definitely the agent you want to talk to.
+If you have an interesting non-fiction book on history, psychology, women’s issues, progressive politics, or religion then Ellen Geiger is definitely the agent you want to talk to.
 The Vice President and Principal agent at Frances Goldin Literary Agency, she’s a great agent for writers who like to tackle the meatier subjects.
 Not a non-fiction writer?
-Well, if you’re the author of a historical fiction work or thriller or a thought-provoking novel, then you’re in luck.
+Well, if you’re the author of a historical fiction work or of a multicultural fiction one, then you’re in luck.
 Even more, literary thrillers are also of interest for her, as long as they are provoking.
 Established in 1977, The Frances Goldin Agency has helped published numerous pivotal works, including On Immunity.
 The agency is located on 29th street in NYC.

 4. Sam Stoloff